 Breaking down the roles a content writer will take on

 No matter who the client is, or what sort of content is being created, every content writer will have to perform their own research.
-In most cases, the content writer will be working with subject matter that they aren’t familiar with, so extensive research is necessary to ensure the content created is accurate, up to date, and in line with the company’s existing messaging.
-Good research makes for good content writing.
+In most cases, the content writer will be working with subject matter that they aren’t familiar with, so extensive research is necessary to ensure the content created is accurate, up to date and in line with the company’s existing messaging.
+Good research makes for informative website content writing meaning clients, search engines and customers are satisfied.

 When a web content writer develops a piece for a client, they must ensure the content is formatted to display nicely on-screen.
 With clever placement of sub-headings, bullet points and other handy tricks, the content writer ensures that copy doesn’t simply look like an uninviting chunk of text.
 They should even know some basic HTML tricks to lay out the content, add links and highlight certain words or sections.